Back to Blog

 Medium Complexity Apps (4-7 Months Development)

-Medium complexity apps include custom features, third-party integrations, and more sophisticated backend logic.
+Medium complexity apps add custom features, third-party integrations, and more advanced backend logic.
 Examples include e-commerce apps, restaurant ordering apps, appointment booking platforms, and social networking MVPs.

 • 15-30 screens with custom UI/UX design